 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Price is per person, double occupancy.
-For a single room, add $1,100 in 2014 and $950 in 2015.
+For a single room add $950.
 International airfare to Croatia and return home is not included in the adventure cost.

 GROUP SIZE: 8–16